Dan3tte/justalast/README.md

 # Just a Last

-Do you kno< this feeling ?
+Do you know this feeling ?

 *"just a last game"* → another one → suddenly it's 3AM.

 **Just a Last** is a small Windows app that helps you (and your friends) actually stop when you planned to.